tmyd/cse15l-lab-reports/Week3/lab-report-3-week-3.md

 `handleRequest`
 **Relevent arguments and fields**
 `localhost:4027/search?s=ap`, the URL entered by the user is the argument passed into the parameter `url`.
+The URL is then divided into different fields.
+First, we get the path, which is the part after 4027 and before the question mark, which is just "/search".
+Then we get the query, which is the part after the question mark, "s=ap".
+This query is then parsed into a String array field, `parts`, that's split by the character "=", so that the first element of the array is "s", and the second element is "ap", which is the string to seach for.
-The value of the field `strings` is the entire list of strings that have been added.
+The field `strings` is the entire list of strings that have been added.
+This second element of `parts` is then the substring that is searched for in each element of `strings`.
+A new String ArrayList field, `found`, is created to add the strings from `strings` that contain the substring that's being searched for; strings are added one at a time as `strings` is iterated through.

 **How values change**
 No values are changed